leojklarner/gauche/.github/ISSUE_TEMPLATES/bug_report.md

 - OS: [e.g. iOS]
 - Python Version
-- Graphein Version [e.g. 22] & how it was installed
+- Gauche Version [e.g. 1.0.0] & how it was installed

 **Additional context**
 Add any other context about the problem here.